-There are three primary pathways to an expanding or escalating incident, Electric, Gas, and IT.
-EOC activation, response, and the scaling up of company response can be triggered by either one individually, both together or due to other risks, including cyber-attack, facility intentional damage, or other risks that can cause significant impact to the company operational capability or health and safety of company or public individuals.
+There are three primary pathways to an expanding or escalating incident, Electric, Gas, and IT-Cyber.
+EOC activation, response, and the scaling up of company response can be triggered by either one individually, both together or due to other risks, including IT-cyber-attack, IT systems failures, facility intentional damage, or other risks that can cause significant impact to the company operational capability or health and safety of company or public individuals.
 Reference the SDG&E Threat Situation Overview section 2.4.